jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 Great as DevOps may sound,
-there's no point in releasing fast if the product might be riddled with bugs.
+there's no point in releasing fast if the product is riddled with bugs.
 Teams attempt to prevent this
 by [implementing DevSecOps](../how-to-implement-devsecops),
+meaning they adopt a culture
-meaning they assess their code with security testing automated tools or manual techniques.
+in which everyone is responsible for security and every developer assesses their own code with security testing automated tools or manual techniques.
 They do this during the entire development lifecycle (SDLC).
 That's right: from its beginning to its end.